 Very fragile, grass can die from aggressive chemical products, so you should go with a natural spray even if it means using it more regularly, more often.

 Cleaning hard surfaces is easier and you definitely can use stronger products as long as you keep your dogs away from the area until it is safe again.
 Read the product’s instructions since they all have their own toxicity and strength.

-The Wondercide Natural Flea & Tick Yard + Garden is a great option for outdoor areas, both on green and hard surfaces.
+The Vet’s Best Flea + Tick Yard & Kennel Spray is a great option for outdoor areas, both on green and hard surfaces.
 It is effective against mosquitoes, ants, roaches, chiggers, and more.
 It is a 100% biodegradable bio-based alternative to common synthetic pesticides.

 Differences Between Fleas and Ticks

 Fleas are wingless insects with six legs that can jump really far.
 Ticks are arachnids, closely related to spiders, and most types of ticks have eight legs.

 Hosts and Lifespan